 In this review I will check the performance of my own copy that I used for several months now.

-With the Sony FE 24mm 1.4 GM hitting the shelves soon and the ongoing Instragram hype it might be a good time to talk a bit about environmental portraits.
+With lenses like the Sony FE 24mm 1.4 GM or Sigma 35mm 1.2 Art in the E-mount lens lineup and the ongoing Instragram hype it might be a good time to talk a bit about environmental portraits.

 What is an environmental portrait and what is the difference compared to a normal portrait?
 Which lenses work best?
 Which mistakes I made in the past but you can already avoid today?

 These are the questions I will try to answer in this article.